Some of the best ideas and decisions happen

 In Swedish, fika means to take a break together.
 To drink a cup of coffee or tea.
 To talk respectfully and listen to each other.
 In some organizations, fika is a way to exchange ideas between hierarchical levels and different departments.

-For us fika is an informal variant of the older metaphor “breaking bread”, to have a meal together.
-To “break bread” is to affirm trust, confidence, and comfort with an individual or group of people.
+For us fika is an informal variant of the older metaphor “breaking bread”.
+To “break bread” means to affirm trust, confidence, and comfort with an individual or group of people.

 Reflections on the Swedish concept of fika

 “More than a coffee break, Fika is a time to share, connect and relax with colleagues.
 Some of the best ideas and decisions happen at Fika.”